Claims Under the Wills and Succession Act

 Whether there is a will or whether the deceased’s estate will be distributed in accordance with the intestate provisions of the WSA, claimants who feel they have not been properly provided for can bring a claim against the estate.
 Regardless of any language in the will, the court will evaluate the legal and moral obligations of the deceased to the claimant, if any, and make a determination as to whether the claimant is entitled to anything (or to anything more).

-This is a complex area of the law and at Carbert Waite LLP our estate lawyers have experience successfully dealing with all types of claims by dependants.
+This is a complex area of the law and our estate litigation lawyers have experience successfully dealing with all types of claims by dependants.